Mid School and Old School BMX parts reference

 GT Bicycles brand BMX Racing Stem.
 This type vintage BMX gooseneck was stock on the GT Interceptor and Mach One starting in 1989 and ending the very next year in 1990.
 It’s a standard 21mm Quill Stem with solid wedge bolt.
 GT made a freestyle stem almost identical to this with a hollow wedge bolt for potts mod and a drilled stem cap with cable stop adjuster.
+Click to see my GT Freestyle Stem in original white finish.
 This stem came in Light Blue, Black, and White.
 Have only seen Black for race stems though, and have never personally witnessed the light blue.
 I would consider this Mid School BMX as it doesn’t have the same flavor as old school stuff in my opinion.
 The old school Billet Aluminum look was gone, which for me was kind of a deal breaker with this design.
 I honestly don’t think that this design was very popular, at least not with the race crowd it would seem.
 Possibly ahead of it’s time??
 Just maybe.

 1987 Suntour BMX Freewheel 16 tooth Cog.
 This Old School BMX part was made in Japan by Maeda Iron Works Company.
 This Suntour Freewheel date code is DG which equates to July 1987.
 The first letter ( starting with A=1984 ) is the year and 2nd letter is the month.
 In 1988 Suntour was purchased by Sakae Ringyo ( SR ).
 The name was changed to SR-Suntour after the buy out.
 The SR-Suntour company closed it’s USA doors in 1995.
 Original Suntour components didn’t make it and production halted.
 Tooling to make the original Suntour products was sold for scrap.
 I vividly remember when Suntour closed up shop in the mid 90’s.
 The consensus from most in the bicycle industry ( reps inside/outside ) was that Shimano had a superior product.
 From a mechanics stand point I totally agree with the reps, Suntour had major issues delivering on a MTB drivetrain that would shift well.
 Such a bummer to lose Suntour.